Equity in Practice Learning Community

 EiPLC Equity Fellows

 AISP’s Equity Fellows are both our advisors for this initiative and play an essential role in supporting site learning and growth.
 Fellows work with AISP to help participating sites analyze how institutional and structural racism impacts day-to-day data access and use practices, and identify ways to shift practice.
 The work includes racial equity training, an equity audit tool, the co-creation and implementation of a plan to incorporate community voice into the site-based data governance, and the completion of an integrated data use case that originates from the community.
-These eight awesome humans bring diverse perspectives and decades of experience to this role.
+These six awesome humans bring diverse perspectives and decades of experience to this role.

 Bridget Blount is the Chief Impact Officer with Baltimore’s Promise where she directs data analysis, evaluation, and the Baltimore Youth Data Hub.
 The Hub brings communities, providers, policymakers, and researchers into partnership to make informed decisions as they work to eliminate disparities and achieve equitable outcomes for Baltimore’s youth and families.
 Before joining Baltimore’s Promise in 2018, Bridget served as the Director of Data and Evaluation for the Family League of Baltimore City, where she led the development of two citywide management information systems to collect data from diverse summer program providers and prenatal home visiting programs.
 Bridget is passionate about helping nonprofits harness the power of data to strengthen their organizations, improve their services, and communicate their impact.